Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 "So you’re comfortable with her in a way you’re not comfortable with anyone else."
 Julian summarized.

 "Not quite.
 I’m comfortable with her the exact same way I’m comfortable with you.
 I mean…" She gesticulated helplessly to try and help her think.
-Julian handed her what was left of his beer, which she accepted with a smile and swigged. “...You think I’m hot.
+Julian handed her what was left of his beer, which she accepted with a smile and swigged. "...You think I’m hot.
 I think you’re hot.
 That’s what got us started on this, right?
 But what keeps it going for me is that we’re both… You’re kind of a misfit, babe.
-You don’t really belong here, just like me.”
+You don’t really belong here, just like me."

 "You don’t think we belong here?"
 Julian asked.
 He gestured around at the idyllic darkness around them, and Allison sighed.

-*"Right* here?” she asked.
+*"Right* here?" she asked.
 "Maybe.
 A fire, a little place in the woods, a cold beer...Throw in some weed and it’d be perfect.
 But what about the rest of Earth?
-All the… the politics and the bullshit and the assholes who don’t see a *person,* they just see a, a…”
+All the… the politics and the bullshit and the assholes who don’t see a *person,* they just see a, a…"

 "An asset."
 Julian suggested.